 - check if another active discussion on your topic has already been posted

 If you feel that there is no proper place to post your comment, then tell us.
-Submit a support request here, and suggest a new forum heading.
-We may not always agree, but if you do not ask, it won't happen.
+Submit a support request here.

 If you see something, say something